milwad-dev/laravel-validate/docs/1.x/valid-pattern.md

 ];
 ```

-And also you can change pattern character:
+And also you can change the pattern character:

 ```php
 use Milwad\LaravelValidate\Rules\ValidPattern;